-Learn the Magic of the Montessori Binomial Cube lesson!
-This post gives a step by step of how to teach preschoolers math with the Binomial Cube!
-The Binomial Cube physically represents a mathematical equation and lays the foundation for the development of later math skills.
+Learn the Magic of the Montessori Binomial Cube!
+This post describes how to teach preschoolers math with the Montessori Sensorial Binomial Cube Lesson!

 Lift the lid using both hands & place it next to the cube.
-Grasp upper edge of each side of the box with 3-finger grip to open.
+Grasp the upper edge of each side of the box with 3-finger grip to open.

 Using a dominant 3-finger grip remove all the cubes beginning at the right front point of the cube.
 Place randomly on the mat or table.

-Sort by color: Start with red cube and, to the right of the lid, form a vertical line with the red prisms below it.
+Sort by color: Start with the red cube and, to the right of the lid, forming a vertical line with the red prisms below it.
 There should be about an inch of space between each piece so the color can be clearly seen by the child.
 Repeat with the blue prisms.

 “Now I am going to build the cube.
 I will start with the red cube.”
 Place the rectangle on the red square of the lid.
 Point to the red: “Now I need to match this color.”

-Point to the side bordering it: “And I need to match this color.”
+- Point to the side bordering it: “And I need to match this color.”

-Look at the line of red prisms and select the appropriate one.
+- Look at the line of red prisms and select the appropriate one.
 Move it with a 3-finger grip.

-Touch the side of the cube on the box and the side of the prism to emphasize that they are the same color: “Same.”
+- Touch the side of the cube on the box and the side of the prism to emphasize that they are the same color: “Same.”